mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 >
 >Each run must be activated at least 12 hours before the actual send time.
 Otherwise, segmentation may not be completed.

-When you activate a run, several segments are automatically created.
+When you activate a run, several audiences are automatically created.

 * If activating the first run of a phase: